Array#zip

 zip vs transpose

-Both zip and transpose rearrange elements into nested arrays, but they work on different data structures:
+Both zip and transpose rearrange elements into nested sequences, but they work on different data structures:

 | Method | Operates on | What it does |